 Education and approach

 Psychiatrists are medical doctors with at least 11 years of training.
-Psychiatrists have studied first to become a doctor.
+Psychiatrists have studied first to become a medical doctor.
 Once they have graduated as a doctor, they can take on more study and training with the aim of becoming a psychiatrist.

 When they study psychiatry, they learn to diagnose, treat and prevent mental, emotional and behavioural disorders.
 They can prescribe medications, like antidepressants, and can usually admit you to hospital.
 If this is needed.